-16.6.2 The side batting last will have scored enough runs to win only if its total of runs is sufficient without including any runs completed by the batsmen before the completion of a catch, or the obstruction of a catch, from which the striker could be dismissed.
+16.6.2 The side batting last will have scored enough runs to win only if its total of runs is sufficient without including any runs completed by the batter before the completion of a catch, or the obstruction of a catch, from which the striker could be dismissed.

-16.6.3 If a boundary is scored before the batsmen have completed sufficient runs to win the match, the whole of the boundary allowance shall be credited to the side’s total and, in the case of a hit by the bat, to the striker’s score.
+16.6.3 If a boundary is scored before the batter have completed sufficient runs to win the match, the whole of the boundary allowance shall be credited to the side’s total and, in the case of a hit by the bat, to the striker’s score.

 16.7 Statement of result

 If the side batting last wins the match without losing all its wickets, the result shall be stated as a win by the number of wickets still then to fall.